eraybasar/pesdk-docs/_guides/html5/v5/guides/custom-bar.md

 ![UIs]({{ site.baseurl }}/assets/images/guides/{{page.platform | downcase }}/{{page.version | downcase}}/img.png){: .center-image style="padding: 20px; max-height: 400px;"}

-As we can see that some parts of main canvas action bar is situated at the bottom of the page.
+As we can see that some parts of main canvas action bar are situated at the bottom of the page.
 - Init the editor

 ```jsx